There we were, both of us, four decades later, in the bottom of the lost and found bin of my high school cafeteria.

 She reintroduced herself with the only five words I will most clearly remember from that evening and perhaps for the remainder of my life.

 I cut her off at the fourth, said her name, and hugged her like she was my best friend.
 Truth is, she never really was, but she’d been a long lost acquaintance in the truest sense and I was relieved to find we’d both survived.

-She was 23 years smarter than me, having surrendered her drug addiction twenty eight against my small handful but what mattered most was that we’d both been lost, but now were found and we both were there to meet again and share our stories, if only for one night.
+She was 23 years smarter than me, having surrendered her addiction twenty eight against my small handful at the time but what mattered most was that we’d both been lost, but now were found and we both were there to meet again and share our stories, if only briefly.

 By her own admission, she was high as a kite during all of high school and probably many years prior.
-I know nothing of the precipitating events that led her to such an empty young existence but then again, she knew nothing of mine, and at that point it really didn’t matter.
+I know nothing of the precipitating events which had led her to such an empty young existence but then again, she knew nothing of mine, and it really didn’t matter.
 That’s the way it is with addicts.
-Too much looking back isn’t the way we roll.
+Looking back isn’t the way we roll.

-At my table, the conversation of the dead rattled off the names of countless classmate victims.
-Two shared their very personal stories of close friends and lovers who found sobriety too late.
-To my amazement, they shared having read my many Facebook testimonies recounting a miserable eight years on meth during their lowest times and the spark of hope and understanding my stories had ignited for their own healing.
+At my table, the conversation of the dead rattled off names of countless classmate victims.
+Two at our table shared their very personal stories of close friends and lovers who found sobriety too late.
+To my amazement, they shared having read my many testimonies recounting a miserable eight years on meth during their lowest times and the spark of hope and understanding my stories had ignited for their own healing.
 We made promises to continue the discussion first hand over the upcoming holidays.

 And it was at that moment that no one there knew the joy I felt when our two names were not among the casualties.

 The lost and found bin of high school is possessor of both heartbreaks and joys.
 But as we say in recovery, “Keep coming back and you’ll find it.”
-And I suspect that’s why we both were there that night, to be found and intact forty years later.
+And I suspect that’s why we both were there last night, not lost but found by one another forty years later.